2024 Race Day Highlights

 Be careful of the skippers who are trying to charge exorbitant prices (over $1500).
 Costs are fair to cover time, effort, fuel and maintenance.
 If you are paying a skipper you do not know it is EXTREMELY important that you meet with them a number of times, make sure they get to know you, your style of swimming and any medical history.
 They need to come to the briefing, know the rules, the signs and symptoms of hypothermia and pulmonary oedema and have a working radio.

-Paddlers don’t need to be a competitive and highly skilled, as long as they have a suitable ski, it’s best to get a friend or family – someone who knows you well and can look after you.
+Paddlers don’t need to be a competitive and highly skilled, but they do need to have a suitable ski, do proper preparation in advance of event day, and be comfortable in the water.
+It’s best to get a friend or family – someone who knows you well and can look after you.
 This person needs to know the signs and symptoms if you’re unwell and in trouble, and have the initiative to know what to do when things don’t go to plan, be someone who will motivate and encourage you and enjoy the adventure.

-If you need help finding a Boat or Paddler, post to the website forum, Port to Pub Supporters Facebook page or find community paddling groups
+If you need help finding a Boat or Paddler, the Port to Pub Supporters Facebook page or community paddling groups are good places to start.

 First Timers